Skip to main content

 A server can offer a general catalog, but it can also return:

-• Principal-Specific Products: Products reserved for or negotiated with specific clients
+• Account-Specific Products: Products reserved for or negotiated with specific accounts (buyers, agencies, or brands)

 • Custom Products: Dynamically generated products with is_custom: true and an expires_at timestamp